armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 *Note the `path` key in the above configuration.
 This is required.*

-### Force authentication webhook endpoints
+### Enable identity-based policies for webhook endpoints

-By default, the `/webhooks/**` endpoint is unauthenticated which means the Policy Engine plugin cannot apply identity-based policies for these calls.
-In order for this to work, you must enable forced authentication these endpoints.
-This will ensure that all webhook triggers will go through the authentication flow before being triggering their associated pipelines.
-To enable forced authentication, add the following to the plugin configuration to your Gate profile in the Operator config or `profiles/gate-local.yml` for Halyard.
+The Policy Engine Plugin can apply identity-based policies to the `/webhooks/**` endpoint.
+Because the `/webhooks/**` endpoint is unauthenticated by default, additional configuration is needed to enable this capability.
+You must enable forced authentication on the `/webhooks/**` endpoints to ensure that all webhook go through the authentication flow before triggering their associated pipelines.

+Add the following to the plugin configuration to your Gate profile in the Operator config or `profiles/gate-local.yml` for Halyard:

 ```yaml
 armory: